One of America’s richest companies pays Kansas $27.6 million over Medicaid ‘misconduct’

 KANSAS CITY, Kan.
-(KCUR) — Kansas Attorney General Derek Schmidt says Centene kept Kansas in the dark about drug discounts and used other strategies to squeeze more profit out of the state’s Medicaid program.
+(Kansas News Service) — Kansas Attorney General Derek Schmidt says Centene kept Kansas in the dark about drug discounts and used other strategies to squeeze more profit out of the state’s Medicaid program.

 Kansas Attorney General Derek Schmidt has reached a settlement with one of the nation’s wealthiest companies for about $27.6 million over alleged misconduct involving the state Medicaid program and prescription drugs.